masasin/masasin.github.io/docs/cv/skills/index.md

 ## Soft skills
 ### Adaptability

-- International experience - lived in many countries and worked in many environments
+- Experienced in adapting to diverse environments and cultures.
-- Multilingual - proficient in English, Japanese, French, and Lebanese, and conversational in Dutch, Spanish, and more
+- Multilingual and proficient in English, Japanese, French, and Lebanese; conversational in Dutch, Spanish, and more.
-- Ability to adapt communication style to audience
+- Adapts communication style to match the audience.

-### Communication Skills
+### Communication skills

-- Articulate and effective written and verbal communication skills, including technical writing and presentations
+- Possesses articulate and effective written and verbal communication skills, including technical writing and presentations.
-- Ability to communicate complex technical concepts clearly and simply
+- Skilled in communicating complex technical concepts clearly and simply.

-### Interpersonal Skills
+### Interpersonal skills

-- Strong mentorship, coaching, and teaching skills - experience guiding colleagues to improve skills and onboarding new team members
+- Proven mentorship, coaching, and teaching skills with experience guiding colleagues to improve and learn.
-- Patient and understanding when explaining concepts or teaching others
+- Exhibits patience and understanding when explaining concepts or teaching others.
-- Collaborative team player who values cross-functional collaboration
+- Values and excels in cross-functional collaboration.

-### Critical Thinking and Problem Solving
+### Critical thinking and Problem solving

-- Methodical and analytical approach to solving problems
+- Applies methodical and analytical approach to problem-solving.
-- Ability to learn and adapt quickly to new environments
+- Learns and adapts quickly to new environments.
-- Resourceful and persistent in tackling challenges
+- Shows resourcefulness and persistence in tackling challenges.

 ### Leadership

-- Takes initiative to identify issues and propose solutions
+- Proactively identifies issues and proposes solutions.
-- Led teams and projects effectively through planning and execution
+- Experienced in leading teams and projects effectively from planning to execution.
-- Passionate about continuous improvement processes
+- Passionate about continuous improvement processes.

-### Organizational Skills
+### Organizational skills

-- Attention to detail and commitment to producing high quality work
+- Committed to attention to detail and producing high-quality work.
-- Ability to plan, coordinate, and execute complex projects
+- Skilled in planning, coordinating, and executing complex projects.
-- Experience with project management tools and software development best practices
+- Experienced with project management tools and software development best practices.

-### Lifelong Learning
+### Lifelong learning

-- Continuous learner - seeks opportunities to improve skills and learn new technologies
+- Continuously seeks opportunities to improve skills and learn new technologies.
-- Passionate about expanding expertise across multiple technical domains
+- Enthusiastic about expanding expertise across multiple technical domains.